Iowa State vs. TCU NCAA Football Odds, Plays and Insights | November 26, 2021

 - The Cyclones have always covered the spread this season when favored by 14.5 points or more.

-- Iowa State's games this year have hit the over on five of 10 set point totals (50%).
+- Iowa State's games this year have gone over the total in five out of 10 opportunities (50%).

-- Iowa State is 2-1 against the spread and 2-1 overall in games when it records more than 33.7 points.
+- Iowa State is 2-1 against the spread and 2-1 overall this season when the team records more than 33.7 points.

-- Iowa State is 3-1 against the spread and 3-1 overall when the team piles up over 454.6 yards.
+- When Iowa State churns out more than 454.6 yards, the team is 3-1 against the spread and 3-1 overall.

 - The Cyclones have turned the ball over 13 times this season, one fewer than the Horned Frogs have forced (14).